AjayKMehta/setup-machine/NeovimNotes.md

 ### Comment

-Commenting out code relies on [comment.nvim](https://github.com/numToStr/Comment.nvim) for now.
-This functionality will be added to neovim 0.10 according to this [PR](https://github.com/neovim/neovim/pull/28176).
+This functionality was added to neovim 0.10 in this [PR](https://github.com/neovim/neovim/pull/28176).

 Action | Keymap/command
 ---------|----------